 I said something to my honey last night he insisted I write down and it’s appropriate for here, so here it goes.
 We were discussing different levels of adult romance and I told him not all adult romance sex scenes are the same.
 Some are vanilla, some are loving, some are kinky, some are a combination, and some are what I’d call “softcore” while others are what I’d call “hardcore”.
 He asked if I write softcore or hardcore, and I told him it’s hardcore most the time, but not because it’s all I’m willing to write, but rather, my whole goal in writing is to make you FEEL.
 And whatever it is I make you feel, I want you to really fucking feel it.
 If happiness is the goal, I want you overjoyed.
 If it’s sadness, I want you sobbing and cursing my name.
 If it’s anger, I want you hurtling your phone (or soon, book ;)) across the room.
 If it’s empathy, I want you to hurt as deeply as the characters do.
 And if it’s spicy, I want you really fucking worked up.
 That’s just how I write.
 I read books because I love the way they make me feel things so deeply, and so in my writing, my purpose is to make you feel.
 Now, it’s not always pleasant feelings, but whatever you feel, the goal is for it to be powerful enough to go “damn, that was something I can’t forget”.
 I wish I could say I pull off making my readers feel this much with a hundred percent accuracy and perfection every time, but my writing’s not flawless, and everyone’s experiences are different, so it’s not really that I always get it right but more that it’s my goal.

-So yeah, I write dark and you’ll feel how dark, but the purpose is not for sales or anything else.
-It’s for the same reason I want you to be happy and rooting for the main character.
+So yeah, I write dark and you’ll feel how dark.
 I want you to feel it with every fiber of your soul, and I want those who don’t understand darkness to see a glimpse into it and maybe be gentler with people they know are struggling, and I want those who do understand darkness to know they can be the hero, too.